-In addition to the related parties, the Investment Panel and the Pensions Board provide advisory support to the Pensions Committee.
-The Pensions Board includes representatives from participating employers and members of Cardiff Council.
-Four members of the Pension Fund Board are active members of the Pension
+In addition to the related parties, the Pensions Board provide advisory support to the Pensions Committee.
+Three members of the Pension Fund Committee are also members of the advisory Investment Panel alongside two independent advisors who are not members of the Cardiff and Vale of Glamorgan Pension Fund or receiving pensions benefits from it.
+The Pensions Board includes representatives from participating employers and employees including two officers from Cardiff Council.
+Five members of the Pension Fund Board are active members of the Pension Fund.

-Fund.
 One of the active members on the Pension Fund Board was also in receipt of pension fund benefits from the Cardiff and Vale of Glamorgan Pension Fund.

-Contributing Employers
+22. Contributing Employers